-Treats and prevents infections that are caused by bacteria.
+Treats and prevents infections.
+Also used in combination with other medicines to treat duodenal ulcers caused by H pylori.
 This medicine is a macrolide antibiotic.

 There may be other brand names for this medicine.